The Bartons Arms: Recognition and accolades

 In July 2015, The Guardian described The Barton Arms as a "Victorian temple in carved wood, gleaming tile work, stained glass and wrought iron" in a list of Birmingham's Top 10 craft beer pubs.

 In January 2015, the Birmingham Mail praised the pub's in-house traditional Thai restaurant in a feature highlighting '17 of the best comfort foods in Birmingham'.

 In April 2016, in an interview with The Guardian, screenwriter and film director Steven Knight described the venue as a "Peaky Blinders-era pub" and recommended it as a place to visit.

-In October 2018, The Barton Arms was named as one of The Guardian newspaper’s top 50 pubs in the UK.
+In October 2018, The Barton Arms was named as one of The Guardian newspaper's top 50 pubs in the UK.
 In 2019, it was included in the CAMRA Good Beer Guide 2019.

+American television personality Adam Richman visited the Bartons Arms on an episode of the Food Network UK show Adam Richman Eats Football which aired in December 2024.